DICOMcloud/DICOMweb-js/README.md

 ***
 # Announcement

-**The dicom-webJS project will be moved into its own GitHub Organization account.
-This repository is provided here for reference.**
+**The dicom-webJS project is now moved from the [original repository](https://github.com/Zaid-Safadi/dicom-webJS) and is now maintained here in its own GitHub Orgnization.
+The project is now licensed/owned by the DICOMcloud project Contributors. .**
 ***

 # dicom-webJS
-dicom-webJS is an open source JS client for consuming DICOM Web Services - part 18
+dicom-webJS is an open source JS client for consuming DICOM Web Services - part 13 with a ASP.NET MVC demo that uses the [Cornerstone viewer](https://github.com/chafey/cornerstone) and [cornerstoneWADOImageLoader](https://github.com/chafey/cornerstoneWADOImageLoader)

 The code provide a basic library for sending DICOM Web requests and parsing JSON and multipart reposnses in (DIOCM, XML, Buld data...) .